obaida90/Magnetic-Particle-Imaging-Catheter-Transformer/README.md

-# Magnetic-Particle-Imaging-Catheter-Transformer
+# MPI Catheter Tip Position Tracking using Transformer
 Transformer-based 3D catheter tip tracking in Magnetic Particle Imaging.
-# MPI Catheter Tip Position Tracking using Transformer

 ## 📋 Overview

 This repository contains the official implementation of a **Transformer-based deep learning model** for real-time 3D catheter tip position tracking using Magnetic Particle Imaging (MPI) signals.
 The model achieves high accuracy and efficiency for Standard, Bending and Heart-beat like modes.